Abhijit1407/Traffic-Stops-Disparity-Analysis-CT-2013-2015/README.md

 Visuals were generated using **base R** and **ggplot2** to examine key patterns:

 1. **Scatter Plot: Age vs. Outcome**
-   → Revealed high concentration of stops among individuals aged 25–50.
+   → Revealed a high concentration of stops among individuals aged 25–50.
    → Citation and warning outcomes dominate over arrests and summons.

 2. **Jitter Plot: Search Conducted by Race**